Proxies & Reverse Proxies

 Via: 1.1 vegur, 1.1 varnish, 1.1 nginx

-added by each proxy in the chain. shows the proxy software and HTTP version used. useful for debugging — you can see who touched your request.
+each proxy adds itself. useful for debugging — you can see exactly who touched your request.

-Connection: keep-alive and Connection: close are hop-by-hop — they apply to the immediate connection, not end-to-end. each proxy strips them before forwarding. other hop-by-hop headers: TE, Trailers, Transfer-Encoding, Upgrade, Keep-Alive, Proxy-Authorization, Proxy-Authenticate.
+Connection: keep-alive, Transfer-Encoding, Upgrade etc. apply only to the immediate connection, not end-to-end. each proxy strips them before forwarding.

 6. proxy protocols — the plumbing

-not to be confused with HTTP proxying. this is a small header prepended to a TCP connection by a load balancer so the backend knows the original client IP, even though the TCP connection comes from the LB.
+not HTTP proxying — this is a tiny header prepended to a TCP connection by a load balancer so the backend knows the real client IP even though TCP comes from the LB.

 PROXY TCP4 192.168.1.5 10.0.0.1 56324 443\r\n